Redislabs-Solution-Architects/rediscloud-aws-terraform/README.md

       * 3+ Nodes (VMs) with Redis Enterprise software installed to create the Redis Enterprise Cluster
 * `rc-create-db`
   * (This creates a brand new Redis DB in the newly provisioned Redis Cloud subscription)
   * This module can be updated after it is run to update and scale the Redis Cloud DB.
+[Optional Steps](#i-want-to-update-my-existing-db-after-it-is-created)
 * `aws-vpc`
   * (This creates a brand new AWS VPC)
   * This VPC is supposed to contain the application that will communicate with Redis
-  * If an existing VPC exists, then this can be commented out, (*instructions below*)
+  * If an existing VPC exists, then this can be commented out, (*instructions below*) [Optional Steps](#i-have-an-existing-aws-vpc-i-want-to-use)
 * `rc-aws-vpc-peering`
   * (This VPC Peers your Redis Cloud Subscription to the newly created or existing AWS VPC)
   * Redis Cloud does most of the work on the VPC peering, but AWS requires a route table addition to the customer AWS Account which requires including the AWS Terraform provider.